 To initially organize this coup and retake the throne that is your car, you must first know your enemy.
 Here is a quick run down of your enemy profile, The Rat.

 - Rats are habitual.
 They like to run along the same paths, eat at the same places (2-3 places), eat the same foods, etc. This is even true to the extent that if a rat has a normal path that typically has an object in it’s way, even if the object is removed it will still run around it as if it were still there.

 - Rats are very cautious.
-They will initially eat small chunks of a potentially new food source to determine whether it is safe or not.
+They will initially eat small chunks of a new food source to determine whether it is safe or not.
 They cannot vomit so they will eat a small bit first to see if they get sick.
 Rats will also be deterred from places/situations that are not familiar.
-Paths that are marked as “safe” will have signs (e.g. rat droppings, rat urine, chewed up bits of paper/objects) that the other rats will look for.
+Paths that are marked as “safe” will have signs (e.g. rat droppings, rat urine, chewed up bits of paper/objects) that the other rats can detect.

 - Rats are sneaky.
 They prefer to stay concealed/in the dark and will always prefer to run alongside a wall or under foliage/covering.

 - Rats pee on EVERYTHING.
 This is their way of marking territory, showing that food is safe to eat or if this path is safe to take, etc. Rat piss is the equivalent of an identity card.
 Other rats can tell information about that rat based on the pee (age, gender, size, etc.).
 A rat nest would essentially glow under a black light.